Bircher muesli – also called overnight oats. A delicious and healthy breakfast of oats, fruit and yogurt topped with nuts and honey or syrup.

 The good Dr Bircher-Benner apparently used condensed milk and fresh lemon juice in his original version, since pre-pasteurisation, there were concerns about giving raw milk to hospital patients.
 I, meanwhile, used organic natural yogurt, which gave a thick, creamy texture and a sharp, pleasantly acid taste.

-- 30g rolled oats
+- 30 g rolled oats

-- 160ml natural yogurt
+- 160 ml natural yogurt

-- 50g mixed berries - I used blueberries, blackberries and raspberries
+- 50 g mixed berries - I used blueberries, blackberries and raspberries

-- 1-2 tbsp agave syrup
+- 1-2 tbsp agave syrup or honey

 - 1-2 tsp roasted chopped hazelnuts